keesiemeijer/related-posts-by-taxonomy/readme.txt

 1. The Widget
 2. Twenty Twelve screenshot.
 Post thumbnails (after post content) and the widget
 3. Twenty Thirteen screenshot.
-Post thumbnails (after post content) and the widget == Changelog ==
+Post thumbnails (after post content) and the widget

+== Changelog ==
+= 0.2.2 =
+* New parameters: include_terms and caption.
+* New filter output options for post thumbnail gallery captions.
+* New support for html5 tags (set by themes) in the post thumbnail gallery (same as in WordPress 3.9 gallery shortcode).
+* Notice: The template used for the post thumbnails is updated.
+* New default post type for the shortcode.
+Now the shortcode defaults to the post type from the post to get the related posts for.
+* Reformatted code to adhere to new WordPress coding standarts.
+* New inline filter documentation.
+* New filters for even more control of the plugin.
+* Fixed bug where duplicate related posts where found for order="RAND".
+Props: Mock.

 = 0.2.1 =
 * Added image sizes and columns to the widget and shortcode.
 * Cleaned up the codebase and made it faster.
 * Added Dutch translation.
 * Added a filter for the caption of post thumbnails.
-* Added two filters for a future settings page for this plugin. (this will be a seperate plugin)
+* Added two filters for a future settings page for this plugin. (this will be a separate plugin)

 = 0.2 =
 * Added new feature to display related post thumbnails.